szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 ```

 In other words...
-- All HTML documents must start with a document type declaration: `<!doctype html>`.
+- All HTML documents must start with a document type declaration: `<!doctype HTML>`.
 - The HTML document itself begins with `<html>` and ends with `</html>`.
 - The `<head>` of the HTML document contains the metadata about the document, such as the `<title>`.
 - The visible part of the HTML document is between `<body>` and `</body>`, which can hold any number of elements you want to display.